 The Trustees are members of the congregation who oversee the finances and direct the provision of the facilities needed by the church.
 As the board of our 501c3 they provide counsel to the Pastoral Leadership Team regarding the major financial commitments of the church.
 The Trustees serve as Non-staff Elders.

-3. Strengthened by our Overseers
+3. Strengthened by Overseers

 The Overseers are pastors of respected congregations and ministries who love Element Church and are willing to provide spiritual protection to the church.
 They may be called in to help in accountability matters relating to the Lead Pastor and/or Pastoral Staff if requested by the Pastors or Trustees.
 The Overseers serve as Apostolic Elders.